HackingMinion/react-restaurant-menu/ASSESSMENT.md

 ## Documentation

 The difficulty with home coding challenge is that I often try to learn too many things at once.
 It's a great opportunity to use a specific language or framework, but if you’re not familiar with it, it can cost you a lot of time and even more nerves.
 That's why I first sat down for few hours and decided what frameworks, libraries etc. I am going to use for this particular project.
-I googled and tested a lot so that I can document and if need also justify my decisions.
+I googled and tested a lot so that I can document and if needed also justify my decisions.

 ### Frameworks & Libraries